Where to Be, What to Do, and What to Wear

 When to wear this: Saturday morning for the service project

 What this includes: Slacks, collared shirt and appropriate shoes for males and slacks, skirt/skort, blouse/collared shirt and appropriate shoes for females.

 What this does not include: Please refrain from wearing jeans, shorts, t-shirts, and flip flops.

-When to wear this: Saturday morning for Officer training.
-Saturday afternoon for Division Caucusing, Service Session, and Leadership and Fellowship Session.
+When to wear this: Saturday afternoon for lunch, division caucuses, sessions, and workshops.
 Sunday morning for the Farewell Brunch.

 What this includes: Dress shirt, slacks, necktie, sport or suit coat and appropriate shoes for males and dress or suit, skirt or slacks, blouse and appropriate shoes for females.